 This document provides a quick overview of the new login flow that should be used by clients to obtain login credentials.
-This will assure that each client gets it own set of credentials.
+This will assure that each client gets its own set of credentials.
 This has several advantages:

-- The client never stores the password of the user
+A client never stores the password of the user

-Opening the webview¶
+Opening the webview

 The client should open a webview to